-Principal activities Country of business/ Cost of incorporation investment rtion of p interest by the pany 2020 2019 2020 2019 Held by the Company S\$ S\$ % % Wilson Far East Private Limited General wholesale trade including importers and exporter Singapore 10,000 10,000 100 100 Wilson Cables Singapore (MMR) Limited Manufacture and sale of cables, wires and other related products and general wholesale trade Myanmar - .
+Principal activities Country of business/ st of . tment ownershi held l rtion of p interest by the pany 2021 2020 2021 2020 S\$ S\$ % % Wilson Cables Singapore (MMR) Limited Manufacture and sale of cables, wires and other related products and general wholesale trade Myanmar - .
 80 80

-\ Designation of quasi-equity loan receivable
+Designation of quasi-equity loan receivable

-In prior year, the Company had designated the other receivables from Wilson Cables Singapore (MMR) Limited as quasi-equity loan receivable.
+The Company had designated the other receivables from Wilson Cables Singapore (MMR) Limited as quasi-equity loan receivable.
 The cost of investment of USD120,000 is unpaid as at the date of report.